 Chemicals that we come into contact with on a daily basis interfere with iodine absorption into the thyroid gland and interfere with thyroid function in peripheral tissues.

 This includes compounds like bromide which is found in bread and soft drinks.

 And even compounds like perchlorate which is ubiquitous (meaning it's found all over the place).

 This reduction in iodine entry into the thyroid acts to exacerbate insufficient iodine levels in the body and make symptoms worse.

-Perchlorates have been found in the following areas in the US: cow's milk, cucumber, lettuce, soybeans, eggs and even in pre natal multivations.
+Perchlorates have been found in the following areas in the US: cow's milk, cucumber, lettuce, soybeans, eggs and even in prenatal multivitamins.

-In addition small amounts have been found in drinking water (11) in communities in the US.
+In addition, small amounts have been found in drinking water (12) in communities in the US.

 This isn't mean to scare you, but simply to illustrate how some patients in iodine "replete" environments may ingest sufficient iodine levels through their diet, but may not be utilizing the iodine correctly.